-- 10.1 General Parts 9, 10 and 11 of the Instrument are intended to ensure that - (a) investors' cash is received by a mutual fund promptly; - (b) the opportunity for loss of an investors' cash before investment in the mutual fund is minimized; and - (c) the mutual fund or the appropriate investor receives all interest that accrues on cash during the periods between delivery of the cash by an investor until investment in the mutual fund, in the case of the purchase of mutual fund securities, or between payment of the cash by the mutual fund until receipt by the investor, in the case of redemptions.
+10.1 General - The purposes of Parts 9, 10 and 11 of the Instrument include ensuring that

-10.2 Interpretation
+- (a) investors' cash is received by an investment fund promptly; - (b) the opportunity for loss of an investors' cash before investment in the investment fund is minimized; and - (c) the investment fund or the appropriate investor receives all interest that accrues on cash during the periods between delivery of the cash by an investor until investment in the investment fund, in the case of the purchase of investment fund securities, or between payment of the cash by the investment fund until receipt by the investor, in the case of redemptions.

-- (1) The Instrument refers to "securityholders" of a mutual fund in several provisions, most notably in Parts 9 and 10 when referring to purchase and redemption orders received by a mutual fund or a participating dealer or principal distributor from "securityholders". - (2) Mutual funds must keep a record of the holders of their securities.
-A mutual fund registers a holder of its securities on this record as requested by the person or company placing a purchase order or as subsequently requested by that registered securityholder.
-The Canadian securities regulatory authorities are of the view that a mutual fund is entitled
+10.2 Interpretation - (1) [Deleted]

-- to rely on its register of holders of securities to determine the names of such holders and in its determination as to whom it is to take instructions from. - (3) Accordingly, when the Instrument refers to "securityholder" of a mutual fund, it is referring to the securityholder registered as a holder of securities on the records of the mutual fund.
-If that registered securityholder is a participating dealer acting for its client, the mutual fund deals with and takes instructions from that participating dealer.
+- (2) The Instrument refers to "securityholders" of an investment fund in several provisions.
+Investment funds must keep a record of the holders of their securities.
+An investment fund registers a holder of its securities on this record as requested by the person or company placing a purchase order or as subsequently requested by that registered securityholder.
+The Canadian securities regulatory authorities are of the view that an investment fund is entitled to rely on its register of holders of securities to determine the names of such holders and in its determination as to whom it is to take instructions from. - (3) Accordingly, when the Instrument refers to "securityholder" of an investment fund, it is referring to the securityholder registered as a holder of securities on the records of the investment fund.
+If that registered securityholder is a participating dealer acting for its client, the investment fund deals with and takes instructions from that participating dealer.
 The Instrument does not regulate the relationship between the participating dealer and its client for whom the participating dealer is acting as agent.
-The Canadian securities regulatory authorities note however, that the participating dealer should, as a matter of prudent business practice, obtain appropriate instructions, in writing, from its client when dealing with the client's beneficial holdings in a mutual fund.
+The Canadian securities regulatory authorities note however, that the participating dealer should, as a matter of prudent business practice, obtain appropriate instructions, in writing, from its client when dealing with the client's beneficial holdings in an investment fund.